-20 apartments for rent in South Louisville, Louisville, KY
+20 apartments for rent near South Louisville, Louisville, KY

 The South Louisville neighborhood (also known as the South Side) is the area of Louisville bounded by Central Avenue, Industry Road, Longfield Avenue, Taylor Boulevard, Third Street, and the CSX Railway tracks.